 - Opening a rack and even touching a supercomputer, which was a thrilling experience.

 Bill also showed us the preparation underway for the new supercomputer and explained the significant costs and planning involved in adapting a space to accommodate such a system.
+All our questions were answered, leaving us feeling privileged and inspired by the experience.

 You can’t imagine how proud I felt just standing next to the photo of LBNL scientists who are Nobel Prize recipients—and how incredible it was to touch the supercomputer.